 Key findings comparing reverse osmosis filters and activated carbon filters for efficient removal of harmful PFAS contaminants

-• Reverse osmosis filters and two-stage filters reduced PFAS levels, including GenX, by 94% or more in water.
+Reverse osmosis and two-stage filters reduced PFAS levels, including GenX, by 94% or more in water.
 However, the small number of two-stage filters tested necessitates further testing to determine why they performed well.

 What does this mean in NZ for Kiwis?